SA-Inc/Ledger-Book/README.md

 # Ledger Book
 Simple Database to store Ledger Records and get reports of Money Stash.
+All values are in common currency unit (EuroDollar).
 Created for SQLite DB

 # Database Structure